Managua event

 The Managua event was an explosion that was widely reported as a possible meteorite fall on 6 September 2014 in Managua, Nicaragua, near the Augusto C. Sandino International Airport runway.
 Its actual cause remains undetermined.

 Witnesses in Managua reported hearing a blast and seeing a dust cloud that smelled like something had burned, on the night of 6 September.
 A crater 12 m wide and 5 m deep was found in the vicinity of the Nicaraguan Air Force base zone of the airport.
-Initial reports claimed that two seismic waves were detected associated with the event, but no such events are reported on the Nicaraguan Seismic Network website.
+Initial reports claimed that two seismic waves were detected associated with the event, but no such events are reported on the Nicaraguan Seismic Network (INETER) website.

-The Nicaraguan Vice-Minister of the Exterior, Orlando Zamora, sent a letter on 9 September 2014 to the US Ambassador to Nicaragua, requesting the "arrangement of cooperation" with USGS and inviting a "meteor expert" to visit the crater site to coordinate efforts of the scientific community investigating the event.
+The Nicaraguan Vice-Minister of the Exterior, Orlando Zamora, sent a letter on 9 September 2014 to the US Ambassador to Nicaragua, requesting the "arrangement of cooperation" with the United States Geological Survey (USGS) and inviting a "meteor expert" to visit the crater site to coordinate efforts of the scientific community investigating the event.
 In the letter, Mr. Zamora also stated that "seismic and acoustic waves were recorded by at least 24 seismic stations near the city of Managua."

 In media press conference interviews on 7 September 2014, local geophysical scientists who visited the site described finding "tiny mirror-like particles" in the volcanic ash soil along the walls of the crater (exact coordinates = 12°08′38.96″N 086°11′03.04″W) and noted ejecta "extending off toward the east-north-east".
 The scientists indicated they "would need to study the site further" and were "seeking to collaborate with experts in other countries".

 Although the earliest news reports made no claim of a meteor, many news sources reported speculations that a meteor had created the crater and the blast.
 Many of the speculations proposed an association between the Managua event and the close Earth flyby of the asteroid 2014 RC, which happened late on 7 September.
 Such an association is not possible: 2014 RC was about 40,000 km from Earth at its closest approach, over New Zealand; nothing on the same trajectory could have entered the Earth's atmosphere over Nicaragua; and the crater in Managua was reported 13 hours prior to 2014 RC's closest approach.